Representations of Domains via CF-approximation Spaces: CF-approximable Relations and Equivalence of Categories

-Similarly, we can also establish categorical equivalences between the category of algebraic domains with Scott continuous maps as morphisms and the category of topological CF-approxiamtion spaces with CF-approximable relations as morphisms.
-For the details, we leave them to interested readers.\\
+Similarly, we can also establish categorical equivalences between the category of algebraic domains with Scott continuous maps as morphisms and the category of topological CF-approximation spaces with CF-approximable relations as morphisms.
+We leave the details to the interested readers.\\